Generalizing to Unseen Domains: A Survey on Domain Generalization: Methodology

 \citet{blanchard2011generalizing} first used kernel method for \dg and extended it in \cite{blanchard2017domain}.
 They adopted the positive semi-definite kernel learning to learn a domain-invariant kernel from the training data. \citet{grubinger2015domain} adapted transfer component analysis (TCA)~\cite{Pan2011DomainAV} to bridge the multi-domain distance to be closer for DG.
 Similar to the core idea of TCA, Domain-Invariant Component Analysis (DICA)~\cite{muandet2013domain} is one of the classic methods using kernel for DG.
 The goal of DICA is to find a feature transformation kernel $k(\cdot, \cdot)$ that minimizes the distribution discrepancy between all data in feature space. \citet{gan2016learning} adopted a similar method as DICA and further added attribute regularization.
 In contrast to DICA which deals with the marginal distribution, \citet{li2018domain} learned a feature representation which has domain-invariant class conditional distribution.
 Scatter component analysis (SCA)~\cite{ghifary2016scatter} adopted Fisher's discriminant analysis to minimize the discrepancy of representations from the same class and the same domain, and maximize the discrepancy of representations from the different classes and different domains. \citet{erfani2016robust} proposed an Elliptical Summary Randomisation (ESRand) that comprises of a randomised kernel and elliptical data summarization.
 ESRand projected each domain into an ellipse to represent the domain information and then used some similarity metric to compute the distance. \citet{hu2019domain} proposed multi-domain discriminant analysis to perform class-wise kernel learning for DG, which is more fine-grained.
 To sum up, this category of methods is often highly related to other categories to act as their divergence measures or theoretical support.

 \paragraph{\textbf{Domain adversarial learning}} Domain-adversarial training is widely used for learning domain-invariant features. \citet{ganin2015unsupervised} and \citet{Ganin2016DomainAdversarialTO} proposed Domain-adversarial neural network (DANN) for domain adaptation, which adversarially trains the generator and discriminator.
 The discriminator is trained to distinguish the domains while the generator is trained to fool the discriminator to learn domain invariant feature representations. \citet{Li2018DomainGW} adopted such idea for DG. \citet{gong2019dlow} used adversarial training by gradually reducing the domain discrepancy in a manifold space. \citet{li2018deep} proposed a conditional invariant adversarial network (CIAN) to learn class-wise adversarial networks for DG.
 Similar ideas were also used in \cite{shao2019multi,rahman2020correlation,wang2020unseen}. \citet{jia2020single} used single-side adversarial learning and asymmetric triplet loss to make sure only the real faces from different domains were indistinguishable, but not for the fake ones.
+After that, the extracted features of fake faces are more dispersed than before in the feature space and those of real ones are more aggregated, leading to a better generalized class boundary for unseen domains.
 In addition to adversarial domain classification, \citet{zhao2020domain} introduced additional entropy regularization by minimizing the KL divergence between the conditional distributions of different training domains to push the network to learn domain-invariant features.
 Some other GAN-based methods ~\cite{garg2020learn,sicilia2021domain,albuquerque2019adversarial} were also proposed with theoretically guaranteed generalization bound.